Welcome to the Polyamory Information Page!

 There are many wonderful sites on the web for information about polyamory.
 This page is meant as a short list of some of the best of them.
 This site is a “front door” for people just finding out about polyamory, and want to know where to start, or for those who are involved with someone who is polyamorous.
 Each of these resources listed here will have many more links to other resources that address particular issues or concerns.

 As a center for information about polyamory, we’ve gotten lots of input from the polyamory community about what resources were *missing* as well.
 The main lack was for an event that brought together a strong focus on connecting deeply with other polyfolk that also had an emphasis on developing the tools to do polyamory successfully.

-Now we have created an event to meet those needs.
+So we have created an event to meet those needs.
 Learning the skills needed for successful polyamorous relationships, building connections with other people at the event, creating the extended network that offers much of the richness of polyamory, and diving deeper into your existing relationships are all part of the experience.
 Click here to learn more about this!